West Virginia Laws and Incentives

 Electric Vehicle (EV) Infrastructure Deployment Plan

 An AV may operate on public roads without a human driver if the automated driving system is engaged, and the AV is capable of operating in compliance with applicable traffic and motor safety laws.
 Exemptions may apply.
-Autonomous delivery vehicles may also operate at low speeds, up to 12 miles per hour (mph) on sidewalks and 20 mph on roadways, on roads with a posted speed limit.
+Automated delivery vehicles may also operate at low speeds, up to 12 miles per hour (mph) on sidewalks and 20 mph on roadways with a posted speed limit.